-Turmeric is a spice that has been used for thousands of years and is recognized for its medicinal properties that comes from the curcumin polyphenol that is found in turmeric and aids in the management of oxidative and inflammatory conditions.
+Turmeric is a spice that has been used for thousands of years with powerful health benefits from the curcumin polyphenol found in turmeric.

 How much curcumin to take?